-The 2017 Division Outstanding Early Career Scientists Award is awarded to Nicolas Flament for his contribution to understanding global mantle dynamics by combining geodynamic and seismic models with geological data and field observations.
+The 2017 Division Outstanding Early Career Scientist Award is awarded to Nicolas Flament for his contribution to understanding global mantle dynamics by combining geodynamic and seismic models with geological data and field observations.

 Nicolas Flament is an unusually broad and talented young scientist.
 His research focuses on the role that deep-Earth processes have on the evolution of Earth’s surface.
 His approach of iterating between geodynamic models, data analysis, and the synthesis of regional observations, has allowed him to identify key geodynamic processes as he builds an unusually strong foundation to his career.